-This is a list of notes and links for me to wrap my head around a bunch of different web technologies and techniques.
+This is a list of notes and links for me to wrap my head around.

 Big Picture thinking